hhhhhhhhhn/mds/api.md

 <a name="new_module_mds..Script_new"></a>

 #### new Script(id, code, [options])
+Creates the script, and runs the initial render.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |